 The process for acquisitions and disposals varies depending on the regulatory requirements involved.
-For example, transactions involving foreign investors, state-owned entities (SOEs) or certain special industries would be subject to special filings and/or approvals and would take longer than a normal domestic transaction.
-Please refer to question 6 for more details.
+For example, transactions involving foreign investors, state-owned entities (SOEs) or certain special industries would be subject to special filings or approvals and would take longer than a normal domestic transaction.
+See question 6 for more details.